So You Haven’t Matched… Now What? An Action Plan

 Rethink your specialty

 Another option is to apply for a less competitive specialty.
-The NRMP has useful data on speciality matches including average step scores, research publications, students’ standings such as AOA, etc.
+The NRMP has useful data on specialty matches including average step scores, research publications, students’ standings such as AOA, etc.

-If you don’t match, you are likely to feel disappointed, but don’t give up.
+If you don’t match, you are likely to feel disappointed but don’t give up.
 Reach out to your support system.
 Press on, and work towards your next steps.
-To reiterate what I mentioned at the beginning, more than 96 percent of US med grads practice medicine within four years of graduating.
-Strengthen your skills, knowledge and application, and you’ll make it through.
+Strengthen your skills, knowledge, and application, and you’ll make it through.

 About the Author